iostreamer-X/Awkward/README.md

 out of a command which gives a structured output but I get discouraged because I am really lazy.

 Enter, awkward.
-It's a NodeJS based terminal emulator.
+It's a NodeJS based shell.
 It lets you run javascript functions on system commands.

 For example: